ArmoryNode/ArmoryNodeWebsite/README.md

 # Use this command to build and run the project
 deno task run

-# Use this command if you only wish to generate the javascript and css
-# (e.g. using your own web server)
-deno task build
+# On first run it will ask you to install wrangler (if you don't already have it).
+# Just hit enter to continue, this will only need to be done once.
+Need to install the following packages: wrangler@x.x.x
+Ok to proceed? (y)
 ```

 The website should now be running at `http://localhost:8787`